jbugli-NJ/FinalProject-Group3/Code/README.md

     - An artifacts folder can be downloaded from the Google Drive link provided earlier

 7. Run the app
-    - If you saved the artifacts outside of the default 'model_artifacts' directory, specify the path with the 'ARTIFACTS_DIR' environment variable
+    - If you saved the artifacts outside of the default 'Code/model_artifacts' directory, specify the path with the 'ARTIFACTS_DIR' environment variable
     - Use the "run-app" command
         - This is identical to "streamlit run src/app/app.py"